Director of CTEP, Clinical Associate Professor The Ohio State University College of Nursing

 Gallagher-Ford is currently active as a consultant, facilitator, panelist and keynote presenter at national and international conferences and education programs.
 Her publications include co-authorship of a recent study conducted with Bernadette Melnyk, that resulted in the establishment of EBP competencies for practicing RNs and APNs, published in Worldviews on Evidence-based Nursing in January 2014, as well as a study in 2013 entitled “The State of Evidence-Based Practice in US Nurses: Critical Implications for Nurse Leaders and Educators” in the Journal of Nursing Administration.
 She also contributed as a lead author in theAmerican Journal of NursingEBP Series which received the Sigma Theta Tau Publication Award for 2011.
 She is editor of the new column; “Implementing and Sustaining EBP in Real World Healthcare Settings” in Worldviews On Evidence-based Nursing which will feature best evidence-based strategies and innovative ideas on how to promote and sustain evidence-based practices and cultures in clinical organizations.

-Gallagher-Ford’s research is focused on the science behind evidence-based practice, with particular focus on the influence of nurse leaders and contextual issues.
+Gallagher-Ford’s research is focused on evidence-based practice of nurses with particular focus on the influence of nurse leaders and contextual issues.

 She was inducted into the National Academies of Practice and the Nursing Academy as a Distinguished Practitioner and Fellow in 2013.